Elizemiku/simplex-C/README.md

 # simplex-C
-Method Simplex build in C made at college
+Method Simplex build in C, made at college